About the Foundation

 While Project Access is the best known program, the Medical Foundation and Medical Society work collaboratively on many other community health initiatives.
 They include:

-- Coordinating periodic Youth and Adult Behavior Risk Surveys in conjunction with the Regional Health Council.
-This research is an important part in planning for community health and social service initatives.
+Coordinating periodic Youth and Adult Behavior Risk Surveys in conjunction with the Regional Health Council.
+This research is an important part in planning for community health and social service initiatives.

 The largest new initiative developed through the Medical Foundation is Project Access, a voluntary program to increase and coordinate care to low-income uninsured residents of Hamilton County.
 A Project Access organizing committee was formed in 2002 and work began to form a physician-hospital coalition to develop the project and secure start-up funding.
 In September 2003, the Medical Foundation was awarded a major three-year federal grant for Project Access to fund start-up costs, including developing information systems, evaluation tools, and other program development activities.